Nath – Zewar Ya Zanjeer

 Nath is an Indian romantic drama television series.
 It premiered on 23 August 2021 and ended on 12 October 2024, after a three-year run and was aired on Dangal under the banner of Story Square Productions.
 One of the longest running Indian television soap operas, it starred Chahat Pandey, Arjit Taneja, Avinash Mishra, Ankit Gera, Aalisha Panwar, Arjun Singh Dalal, Kajal Chauhan and Piyush Sahdev.
 It completed 1000 episodes on 29 July 2024.

 It was launched with the title Nath – Zewar Ya Zanjeer on 23 August 2021.
-On 10 May 2023, after the first-generation leap, it was renamed Nath – Krishna aur Gauri Ki Kahani On 10 September 2024, after the second-generation leap, it was renamed Nath – Rishton Ki Agnipariksha, but the show went off air within one month after the leap.
-A spin-off titled Gehna – Zewar Ya Zanjeer aired from 22 July 2024 to 21 June 2025 after an eleven-month run and 325 episodes.
+On 10 May 2023, after the first-generation leap, it was renamed Nath – Krishna aur Gauri Ki Kahani.
+On 10 September 2024, after the second-generation leap, it was renamed Nath – Rishton Ki Agnipariksha, but the show went off air within one month after the leap.
+A spin-off titled Gehna – Zewar Ya Zanjeer aired from 22 July 2024 to 21 June 2025.

 Plot

 Mahua, a bright girl in a village, meets Shambhu Singh Thakur, the elder grandson of a wealthy women, Durga aka Ammaji.
 They dislike each other.
 At the age of 18, Mahua's parents sell her to Ramesh by using a system called "Nath Utrayi", as he tries to kill her.
 She is saved by Shambhu, who marries her.
 After their marriage, Shambhu died in the hands of Ramesh and Mahua's elder sister, Boondi, who is his ex-fiancé who desired him as she had married to Radhe, Shambhu's cousin, as she had taken revenge against on her and Mahua marries Inspector Aryan Mishra, her best friend, while she also kills Boondi whom she tries to harm Aryan and she also destroys her evil spirit as she tries to harm her and also the family.
 Mahua, becomes pregnant and giving birth to two daughters, steals one from her father, Garjan Mishra.
 She steals the child from a woman selling it, and Aryan and Mahua separate, each taking one daughter.

-Mahua, is a school teacher in the village, raises her daughter Krishna, while Aryan is in love with Kajal while raising his daughter Gauri.
+Mahua, is a schoolteacher in the village, raises her daughter Krishna, while Aryan is in love with Kajal while raising his daughter Gauri.
 Aryan decided to divorce Mahua to marry Kajal and live happily.
 Mahua refuses to sign the divorce papers, and Ammaji announces Aryan and Kajal's wedding in front of the villagers.
 While Mahua's aunt, Poonam fixes her marriage with Kishor.
 Aryan and Mahua reunited, but Aryan is killed by Ramesh.
 Mahua mistakenly goes to Pakistan, but with the help of Shoaib, she escapes and returns to India.
 After that she marries Captain Aditya Rathore.
 Padma is murdered, and Ramesh is arrested.
 Mahua helps Janaki, but Sukant Narayan tortures her.
 Mahua exposes Sukant's crimes, but he kills her by throwing her off a building under construction.